CDHUppsala/printer/README.md

 This folder contains the scripts I use for printing on my debian linux system at Uppsala university.
 It should work fine on any debian based system like Ubuntu.

 # Prerequisites
-Be employed at UU and have a linux machine (these scripts have not been tested on mac).
+Be employed at UU and have a linux or a mac machine.
 Be connected to the UU network (eduroam, or Ethernet).
 Install the university printer: https://mp.uu.se/en/web/info/stod/it-telefoni/it-servicedesk/utskrift/kom-igang-med-eduprint/eduprint-linux